Heads of department

 Head of Governance and Compliance

-David joined IOP in January 2020 and leads on IOP’s compliance programme, ensuring that its governance structure reflects a modern organisation.
+David joined the IOP in January 2020 and leads on the IOP’s compliance programme, ensuring that its governance structure reflects a modern organisation.

 David trained and qualified as a solicitor with Clifford Chance in London and Hong Kong before taking up the role as head of legal for a company in Hong Kong.
 He then moved to a major national law firm as a corporate/commercial solicitor where his main focus was on the gas and electricity sector.